Editing the redirects

 Click this button to copy the current row.

-Click on this button to delete the current row.
+Click this button to delete the current row.

 The button is not available in the first row, as this may not be deleted.